-UCS7

-UCS Module
+UCS7 UCS Module

-DCO drifts when servicing short ISRs when in LPM0 or exiting active from ISRs for short periods of time

-The FLL uses two rising edges of the reference clock to compare against the DCO frequency and decide on the required modifications to the DCOx and MODx bits.
+Function DCO drifts when servicing short ISRs when in LPM0 or exiting active from ISRs for short periods of time frequency and decide on the required modifications to the DCOx and MODx bits.
 If the device is in a low power mode with FLL disabled (LPM0 with DCO not sourcing ACLK/SMCLK or LPM2, LPM3, LPM4 where SCG1 bit is set) and enters a state which enables FLL (enter ISR from LPM0/LPM2 or exit active from ISRs) for a period less than 3x reference clock cycles, then the FLL will cause the DCO to drift.